The Tenant (1976 film): Plot

-Trelkovsky becomes severely agitated and enraged when his apartment is robbed, while his neighbors and the concierge continue to berate him for making too much noise, and his landlord warns him not to inform the police of the burglary.
-Suffering from fever and bad dreams, he wakes up one morning to find his face made up.
-He buys a wig and women's shoes and goes on to dress up (using Simone's dress which he had found in a cupboard) and sit still in his apartment in the dead of night.
+Trelkovsky becomes severely agitated and enraged when his apartment is robbed, while his neighbors and the concierge continue to berate him for making too much noise; Zy warns him not to inform the police of the burglary.
+Suffering from fever and bad dreams, Trelkovsky wakes up one morning to find his face made up.
+He buys a wig and women's shoes and goes on to dress up (using Simone's dress, which he had found in a cupboard) and the viewer realizes that no one is standing still in the opposite bathroom in front of his window.
+The next morning, he realizes that one of his front teeth is missing and finds it in another hole in his apartment.
 He suspects that Zy and the neighbors are trying to subtly change him into the last tenant, Simone, so that he too will kill himself.
-He becomes hostile and paranoid in his day-to-day environment (snapping at his friends, slapping a child in a park) and his mental state progressively deteriorates.
-He has visions of his neighbors playing football with a human head, finding the toilet covered in hieroglyphs, and looking across the courtyard, seeing himself standing at his apartment window, looking into the bathroom with binoculars.
-Trelkovsky runs off to Stella for comfort and sleeps over, but in the morning after she has left for work, he concludes that she too is in on his neighbors' plot, and proceeds to vandalise and burgle her apartment before departing.
+He becomes hostile in his day-to-day environment, and his mental state progressively deteriorates.
+He has visions of his neighbors playing football with a human head; finding the toilet covered in hieroglyphs; and looking across the courtyard, seeing himself standing at his apartment window, looking into the bathroom with binoculars.
+He runs off to Stella for comfort and sleeps over, but in the morning after she has left for work, he concludes that she too is in on his neighbors' plot and proceeds to vandalise and burgle her apartment before departing.

-At night he is hit by an elderly couple driving a car.
-He is not injured too seriously, but receives a sedative injection from the doctor due to his odd behavior – he perceives the elderly couple as his landlord Zy and wife, and accuses them of trying to murder him.
+At night, Trelkovsky is hit by an elderly couple driving a car, but he is not seriously injured.
+The responding doctor, who believes Trelkovsky's odd behavior is caused by delirium tremens, gives him a sedative injection.
+Trelkovsky perceives the elderly couple as Zy and wife, accusing them of trying to murder him.
 The couple returns him to his apartment.
-A deranged Trelkovsky dresses up again as a woman and throws himself out of the apartment window in the manner of Simone Choule, before what he believes to be a clapping, cheering audience composed of his neighbors.
+A deranged Trelkovsky dresses up again as a woman and throws himself out of the window in the manner of Simone, before what he believes to be a clapping, cheering audience composed of his neighbors.
 The suicide attempt wakes up his neighbors, who call the police and attempt to restrain him.
-He crawls away from them back to his apartment, and jumps out the window a second time moments after the police arrive.
+He crawls away from them back to his apartment and jumps out the window a second time moments after the police arrive.

-In the final scene, Trelkovsky is bandaged up in the same fashion as Simone Choule, in the same hospital bed.
+In the final scene, Trelkovsky is bandaged up in the same fashion as Simone, in the same hospital bed.
 From his perspective, his and Stella's visit to Simone is shown.
 Trelkovsky then lets out a monstrous scream as Simone did in the earlier scene.